PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Deployment creation with Python

-We can perform all of the same actions above with Python as our interface instead of the CLI - which interface to use is ultimately a matter of preference.
+We can perform all of the same actions above with Python as our interface instead of the CLI &mdash; which interface to use is ultimately a matter of preference.

 Here we mirror the steps taken above with a new Python file saved as `deployment.py` in the root of our project directory: